Myndex/SAPC-APCA/README.md

 ### SAPC Standard Observer Monitor and Environment
-These are the preliminary SAPC standard observer model.
+this is the SAPC standard observer model.
 In particular, some further research and empirical studies that sample how users tend to set their monitor's brightness/contrast and the effect on the resultant display gamma/TRC are needed.

 _**The standard environmental model shall comprise**_
 * A desktop sRGB LCD screen that is